RegCheck: A tool for structured comparisons between study registrations and papers

-As mentioned, the anecdotal testing of RegCheck among our research team and close colleagues gives us the impression that RegCheck is adept at flagging (in)consistencies between registrations and papers.
+We do not yet provide guarantees about the fidelity of RegCheck's deviation judgements, and we strongly advise users to verify all output for accuracy while systematic evaluation is ongoing.
+With this said, our impressions, based on extensive testing among our research team and close colleagues, are that RegCheck is generally very accurate in its extractions and adept at catching genuine deviations where they exist.
+This has frequently included deviations that members of our research team missed, such as subtle differences in registered vs.\ reported numeric inclusion-criteria thresholds, small changes in planned analyses, and instances of outcome-switching in clinical trials.
 However, anecdotal testing is not a substitute for formal evaluation.
-Our research team is thus currently working on several different projects aimed at quantifying and evaluating the performance of RegCheck for comparisons of registrations and papers in psychology, medicine, and economics.
-Evaluating RegCheck comes with challenges.
+RegCheck research therefore focuses on quantifying performance against human-coded data for comparisons of registrations and papers in psychology, (pre)clinical medicine, and economics.

+Evaluating tools like RegCheck comes with challenges.
 Importantly, there is little consensus on how one can assess such performance in humans, let alone automated tools.
 This is largely due to two issues.
-First, there is no agreed-upon framework on how to evaluate registration-paper consistency - different researchers disagree about what should be specified in a registration, what dimensions along which a registration should be compared to a paper, and what ultimately counts as a deviation or not.
-Second, some aspects of comparison are inherently ambiguous - whereas it can be relatively straightforward to get agreement on a prespecified sample size, other features of comparison (e.g., prespecified hypotheses or sufficiency of prespecified outcome descriptions) can elicit more variation in the evaluations of humans.
+First, there is no agreed-upon framework on how to evaluate registration-paper consistency: different researchers disagree about what should be specified in a registration, what dimensions along which a registration should be compared to a paper, and what ultimately counts as a deviation or not.
+Second, some aspects of comparison are inherently ambiguous: whereas it can be relatively straightforward to get agreement on a prespecified sample size, other features of comparison (e.g., prespecified hypotheses or sufficiency of prespecified outcome descriptions) can elicit more variation in the evaluations of humans.